Sign up to get e-Literate posts delivered by email

 By Phil HillMore Posts (424) SJSU has announced via an official blog post that they are studying the results of the SJSU Plus program using Udacity.
-First, news coverage and much commentary have been based on very preliminary and unanalyzed data from a spring 2013 … Continue reading
+First, news coverage and much commentary have been based on very preliminary and unanalyzed … Continue reading

 By Phil HillMore Posts (424) A couple of weeks ago I was interviewed for an article in the NY Times about recent pushback against MOOCs.
 Jonathan Rees, a history professor at Colorado State University at Pueblo, who has written critically about … Continue reading